tomjames156/java_learning/ExamPractise/Programming/README.md

 Java does not support optional parameters, however with method overloading you can have that same functionality The @Override keyword is used to show that a subclass method overrides the super class'.
 The subclass must also have the same number of args and type of args for the override to not return an error

+Abstract classes can still be used to create reference variables to its subclasses